Worship at the Cathedral

 God brings us together, prayer centers us, and worship reminds us that we are God’s beloved.
 Worship is an open invitation to all to explore the unique call from Jesus to come and follow him.

-Services are also available via live-stream on the Cathedral’s Facebook page.
+Services are also available via live-stream on the Cathedral’s Facebook page and on Youtube

 Holy Eucharist Rite I | Sunday at 8:00 am